diambra/docs/content/handsOnReinforcementLearning/rayRlLib/_index.en.md

 ### Basic

-For all the basic examples, the environment will be used in `hardcore` mode, so that the observation space will be only of type `Box` composed by screen pixels, as in the majority of simple examples found in tutorials and docs.
+For all the following examples, the environment will be used in single player mode, so that the observation space will be of type `Dict` but without nesting.
 This allows to directly use it without the need of further processing.
+Note that when the two players mode is activated, the dictionary observation space will have an additional nesting level, thus requiring proper processing (see <a href="./#advanced">Advanced section</a> below).

 #### Basic Example